yyssjj33/Getting-CleaningData/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

- You should create one R script called run_analysis.R that does the following.
+ You should create one R script called run_analysis.R that does the following:
  1.Merges the training and the test sets to create one data set.
  2.Extracts only the measurements on the mean and standard deviation for each measurement.
- 3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive activity names.
+ 3.Uses descriptive activity names to name the activities in the data set.
+ 4.Appropriately labels the data set with descriptive activity names.
  5.Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

  The project was completed by the following steps:
  1.Read features and activity_labels
  2.Remove the "-" ,  "(" and ")" (regulization)
  3.Read train and test subject and combine
+ 4.Read X_train, X_test, Y_train and Y_test data sets.
-4.Read train and test subject and combine
-5.Read train and test subject and combine
-6.Average for each activity and each subject and write to working directory 7.Output the tidy data
+ 5.Combine X, subject and Y, then combine train and test to the fulldata 6.Average for each activity and each subject and write to working directory
+ 7.Output the tidy data